AdobeDocs/genstudio.pt-BR/help/user-guide/insights/connect-channel.md

 1. Na janela pop-up _[!UICONTROL Reconectar]_ (símbolo Meta para Adobe), verifique as informações da conta e clique em **[!UICONTROL Reconectar]**.

-   O Reconnect traz a GenStudio para os profissionais de marketing de desempenho de volta à visualização.
+   A reconexão exibe o GenStudio for Performance Marketing.

-1. No modo de exibição _[!UICONTROL Conectar a uma conta de Metadados]_, selecione uma ou mais contas de anúncio e clique em **[!UICONTROL Conectar conta]**.
+1. Na exibição _[!UICONTROL Conectar uma conta de Metadados]_, selecione uma ou mais contas de anúncio e clique em **[!UICONTROL Conectar conta]**.
 <!--
 >[!INFO]
 >
->You may receive an error if you previously enrolled the channel account with GenStudio for Performance Marketers.
+>You may receive an error if you previously enrolled the channel account with GenStudio for Performance Marketing.

 The new user experience shows a banner to connect an account.
 There is not option to connect yet after you have one connection.
 -->